 Show original text

-A 10-minute walk from the school, I bought tokoroten at a konjac shop founded in 1881 Meiji 14.
-Tokoroten is very cheap at 376 yen for 3 pieces, and you can buy it freshly.
-You can use a special stick to cut it into thin pieces on the spot, or you can buy a stick and go home.
-Since it was a big deal, I bought a stick this time and went home!
-It was my first experience making tokoroten and it was very interesting!
-And the taste was the best I've ever eaten.
-There was no smell, and it was delicious with a refreshing flavor.
-International students are often surprised that many Japanese foods use seaweed.
-Because it is healthy, some people get addicted.
-Please eat cold tokoroten and get through the hot summer.
+A 10-minute walk from the school, I bought tokoroten at a konnyaku shop founded in 1881.
+Three tokoroten cost just ¥376, and you can buy them fresh.
+They can be shaved thin on the spot with a special tsukibō, or you can buy the tsukibō to take home.
+Since it was a special occasion, I bought a tsukibō to bring back this time!
+Making tokoroten was my first experience and it was really fun.
+The taste was by far the best tokoroten I’ve ever had—no off-odor, with a refreshing flavor that was delicious.
+Exchange students are often surprised at how many Japanese foods use seaweed.
+Because it’s healthy, some people get hooked.
+Do try chilled tokoroten and beat the summer heat.

 Show original text